leoCapmartin/angular_project/README.md

 # Setup

-Go in the `my-awesome-image-browser` and run the command `npm install` and then `ng serve --open` if you have Angular cli installed on your computer or `npm run start` else.
+Go in the `my-awesome-image-browser` folder and run the command `npm install` and then `ng serve --open` if you have Angular cli installed on your computer or `npm run start` else.